-Your internship experience is enhanced by weekly seminars conducted by the SU College of Law faculty and English practitioners.
-Through the combination of clerkship, weekly seminars, and reflective journals, you develop legal skills in an environment foreign enough to broaden perspectives, yet sufficiently familiar to allow valuable training for practice in the United States.
+Your internship experience is enhanced by weekly seminars conducted by the SU College of Law faculty and English practitioners as well as periodic site visits to law-related sites.
+Through the combination of your placement activities, regular seminars, site visits, and reflective journals, you develop legal skills in an environment foreign enough to broaden perspectives, yet sufficiently familiar to allow valuable training for practice in the United States.

-Any student in good standing at an accredited law school who has completed at least one year of full-time or part-time legal study by May 23, 2014 is eligible to apply.
-Anticipated enrollment for the summer 2014 program is 25 students.
-Based upon previous experience, it is expected that approximately half of the students will come from Syracuse University College of Law and the remainder will come from law schools throughout the United States and Canada.
+Any full-time or part-time student from an ABA-approved law school who is in good standing (i.e. preferred GPA of 2.5 or higher) at his or her current institution is encouraged to apply.
+Program administration retains the discretion to reach admissions decisions based upon a variety of factors.
+Anticipated enrollment for the summer 2019 program is 20-25 students.
+Based upon previous experience, it is expected that approximately two-thirds of the students will come from Syracuse University College of Law and the remainder will come from law schools throughout the United States and Canada.

 Acceptance of any credit or grade for any course taken in the program is subject to determination by the student's home institution.
 It is unlikely that participation in foreign summer programs may be used to accelerate graduation.
 Students interested in acceleration should contact their home institution to review this issue more thoroughly.

 Students will arrange and pay for their own round-trip transportation to London.
 Advantage Travel will arrange a group flight for students on this program; we encourage students to travel on the group flight, which includes ground transportation upon arrival.